mangtronix/MusicDevices/WeeklySchedule.md

             - Download this image loader library and bitmap file to use for the tutorial/code: [adafruit_imageload](https://github.com/adafruit/Adafruit_CircuitPython_ImageLoad) + [bitmap](https://cdn-learn.adafruit.com/assets/assets/000/075/025/original/castle_sprite_sheet.bmp?1556343110)
             - <img src="Media/Digitalio_Groups_Example.jpg" width="350">
     - Useful helper libraries (fonts, shapes, buttons, etc.):
+        - You can also directly download from our CircuitPython --> lib folder.
+All the digitalio libraries are in there.
 [Helper Libraries](https://learn.adafruit.com/circuitpython-display-support-using-displayio/helper-libraries)

 Workshop: Musical sensors